Senipah/VBA-Better-Array/docs/home/getting_started.md

 ## Mutating the values in Jagged or Multi-dimension arrays

-To mutate the value of a stored jagged (array-of-arrays) or multi-dimension array, you must assign the element at the deired index in the outermost array to a local variable, make the desired changes, and then assign the local variable back into the BetterArray instance at the appropriate index.
+To mutate the value of a stored jagged (array-of-arrays) or multi-dimension array, you must assign the element at the desired index in the outermost array to a local variable, make the desired changes, and then assign the local variable back into the BetterArray instance at the appropriate index.

 See the following example: